 Larry Warren (1950 - )

-In a half century journalism career, Larry Warren chronicled the rise of skiing and winter sports in the Intermountain West through television, films, books, magazines and internet.
-The native of “vertically challenged” South Dakota gravitated west for schooling—and skiing—in the late 1960’s, falling hard for Utah’s Wasatch Mountains.
+In a half-century journalism career, Larry Warren chronicled the rise of skiing and winter sports in the Intermountain West through television, films, books, magazines and the internet.
+The native of “vertically challenged” South Dakota gravitated west for schooling—and skiing—in the late 1960s, falling hard for Utah’s Wasatch Mountains.

-After earning a journalism degree from the University of Utah, he reported for KUTV-TV in Salt Lake City for 27 years, including Utah’s Olympic bids through the 2002 Winter Olympics and beyond.
-That expanded to an interest in the evolution of skiing and a parallel career as a ski historian, lecturer, columnist, freelance writer and filmmaker.
+After earning a journalism degree from the University of Utah, he reported for KUTV in Salt Lake City for 27 years, including Utah’s Olympic bids through the 2002 Winter Olympics and beyond.
+His experience expanded to an interest in the evolution of skiing and a parallel career as a ski historian, lecturer, columnist, freelance writer and filmmaker.

 Following television, Warren served as manager of Park City’s community radio station KPCW, where the focus was frequently on skiing and tourism.
 He also became the popular emcee and voice of annual Utah ski gatherings, especially the “Ski Affair” of the University of Utah’s Marriott Library Ski Archives and the Alf Engen Museum’s annual Hall of Fame Inductions.